Sergey Sirotkin will be a Williams driver for many years to come with the team revealing he has signed a “multi-year” contract.

 Earlier this month Williams confirmed Sirotkin as their second driver for the 2018 season.

-The Russian racer beat Robert Kubica to the seat and will make his debut alongside Lance Stroll this season – and may be worth an outside bet with the betting at Bet365.
+The Russian racer beat Robert Kubica to the seat and will make his debut alongside Lance Stroll this season.

 Good news for Sirotkin is that he will have more than one year in which to prove himself after Williams revealed he had signed a multi-year deal.